saasquatch/squatch-js/README.md

       },
       engagementMedium: 'DEFAULT_IS_POPUP',        // String (optional: POPUP, EMBED)
       widgetType: 'WIDGET_TYPE',         // String (optional: REFERRER_WIDGET, CONVERSION_WIDGET)
-    }).then(function(response) {
+      jwt: 'TOKEN'                       // String (required by default, talk to support if you'd like to disable Security) }).then(function(response) {

       /* What is the API returning?